 Studied German language and literature in the former East Germany (spring 1988); Writing Fellow, a teaching assistant in writing (1989-1990).

 ADDITIONAL EXPERIENCE AND SKILLS

-Fluent in German; singer with such groups as Philharmonia Baroque Orchestra (1980 to present); past president of the board of the alumni association at UC Berkeley's Graduate School of Journalism (2001-2006); graduate of the 2008 Knight Digital Media Center fellowship for editors; recipient of a one-week CASE media fellowship in economics (May 2002); co-author of Back Roads and Hidden Places (Sunset Books, 1999).
+Fluent in German; professional singer with leading choruses (1980 to present); past president of the board of the alumni association at UC Berkeley's Graduate School of Journalism (2001-2006); graduate of the 2008 Knight Digital Media Center fellowship for editors; recipient of a one-week CASE media fellowship in economics (May 2002); co-author of Back Roads and Hidden Places (Sunset Books, 1999).